Our Story

 The Chamber was incorporated in 1920 as the Yorkville Chamber of Commerce.

-It was founded by 11 prominent merchants in the Yorkville neighborhood on Manhattan’s Upper East Side, which at that time was predominantly comprised of German-born immigrants.
+It was founded by 11 prominent merchants in the Yorkville neighborhood on Manhattan’s Upper East Side, which at that time was predominantly populated by German-born immigrants.

 Their mission was “to foster and improve the trade and commerce of Yorkville…and to promote the prosperity and general welfare thereof.”